matthewwilfred/matthewwilfred.github.io/_posts/2016-12-29-Deep-Learning-Book-3.md

 *“These factorizations can greatly reduce the number of parameters needed to describe the distribution.
 This means that we can greatly reduce the cost of representing a distribution if we are able to find a factorization into distributions over fewer variables.
 When we represent the factorization of a probability distribution with a graph, we call it a structured probabilistic model or graphical model.
 Any set of nodes the are all connected to each other in the graph G is called a clique, denoted as C. The probability distribution of a configuration of random variables in a clique is a product of all the factors associated with each node, then divided by a normalising constant Z for it to sum to 1."*

 Let's keep this blogpost short and sweet.
-The next one on Numerical Methods is going to be hefty!
+The next one on Numerical Computation is going to be hefty!